Hired armed cutter Hero

 Two vessels served the British Royal Navy as His Majesty's Hired armed cutter Hero.
 Under the command of Lieutenant John Reynolds, the second hired armed cutter Hero captured some 30 merchantmen during the Gunboat War before the Royal Navy returned her to her owners.
-She was so successful that the Norwegian merchants offered a considerable reward for Hero's capture.
+She was so successful that Norwegian merchants offered a considerable reward for Hero's capture.

 There was also an hired armed lugger Hero, and a number of British letters of marque that carried the name Hero, and that were cutters.
-None of the letter of marque cutters match the description of either hired armed cutter Hero.
+None of the letter-of-marque cutters match the description of either hired armed cutter Hero.

 The first hired armed cutter Hero

 The first hired armed cutter Hero carried nine 12-pounder carronades and was of 7790/94 tons (bm).
 She served the Royal Navy from 20 August 1804 to 3 February 1805.

 The second hired armed cutter Hero

 The second hired armed cutter Hero carried ten 12-pounder carronades and was of 11927/94 tons (bm).
 She served the Royal Navy from 4 May 1809 to 11 November 1811.

 Whilst under the command of Lieutenant John Reynolds, Hero commenced cruising in The Sleeve (Kattegat) in 1809.
 On 14 November, three Danish sloops arrived at Leith, prizes to Talbot, the hired armed ship Charles, and Hero.

 Some of her first captures included: